Tuesday, 26 August 2014

 Stories From The Gladstone Gaol - Part 3

-In late 1953 the Gladstone Gaol was re-opened for a period as a Medium Level corrective training facility for 18 – 25-year-old offenders.
+In late 1953, Gladstone Gaol reopened as a medium-security corrective training facility for offenders aged between 18 and 25.

 Looking at the central guard tower - Gladstone Gaol